Multimedia Sharing and Mashups? What is this all about? With a name like that one can only guess what it is all about….

 I went to the Animoto website and poked around a bit to see what I could discover.
 I noticed that the site seemed to be a bit more on the commercial side of things than other sites we have explored.
 I then decided to jump right in and give this a try so I set up another account for myself.
 There were lots of ads to sell me a feature that will allow me to create full length videos.
 The free service only allows you to create 30 second video.
 Beyond that you need to pay for the additional services.
 I did not sign up or try that so do not know how expensive it would be.

 I looked at some of the sample videos and decided that I would create one of my own.
-I used pictures of my recent trip to San Antonio to create a video of the basketball game that we went to.
+I used pictures of my recent trip to

 I found the site easy to use and very quickly I was able to create a very neat short advertisement type add for the basketball game I had attended.
 I uploaded a few of the pictures that I took along with a short video.
 These were then selected for inclusion.
 A short length of the video was also selected to include as well.
 I then rearranged the images and added text.
 The next stage was adding music.
 This was made easy because you could either upload your own music file to use or simply use one of the free to use pieces of music that were arranged by category and you could also preview the music.
 Within minutes I was waiting for the final product to be displayed.